j-marek/elastic-beanstalk/project-2/README.md

 ## Troubleshooting

-- If the database connection fails, verify the security group settings to ensure the EC2 instances can connect to the RDS database.
 - Check the application logs for detailed error messages: `eb logs`
 - For Docker-specific issues, SSH into the instance and use `docker ps` and `docker logs` to investigate.
 - If deployment fails, check the EB events: `eb events -f`
-- For database connectivity issues, verify that the security group for the RDS instance allows inbound traffic from the EC2 security group.

 ## Cleanup